How to Implement a DevOps Culture Using SRE

 SRE seeks to implement DevOps through the following practices:

 - SRE is based on the concept of shared ownership.
-Tools and responsibilities are shared between developers and the SRE team.
+Tools and responsibilities are shared between the developers and the SRE team.
 This addresses the DevOps pillar of reducing organizational silos.

 - SRE seeks to embrace risk through the use of Service Level Indicators and Service Level Objectives as well as blameless postmortems.
 This is how SRE implements the DevOps pillar of accepting failure as normal.